Next Generation Sequencing

 Please read through these important notes regarding the sample preparation:

-• Users will need to think about the choice of antibodies, cell numbers, and controls when they plan the experiment.
+- Users will need to consider the choice of antibodies, cell numbers, and controls when planning the experiment.

 Please provide the agarose gel picture or Bioanalyzer trace file of ChIP-DNA and readings from Qubit or PicoGreen.